 Generalized Anxiety Disorder (GAD) is a psychiatric disorder characterized by a constant sense of worry and fear that interferes with daily life.
-People with Generalized Anxiety Disorder may experience feelings of dread, distress, or agitation for no discernible reason - psychiatrists refer to this unexplained, trigger-less anxiety as “free floating anxiety”.
+People with Generalized Anxiety Disorder may experience feelings of dread, distress, or agitation for no discernible reason.
+Psychiatrists refer to this unexplained, trigger-less, general feeling of anxiety as “free floating anxiety”.

 General Anxiety Disorder can turn into a cycle of excessive worrying.
 Though many people with GAD realize that their worry is unrealistic or unwarranted, feelings of anxiety persist and seem unmanageable, leaving sufferers feeling out of control.
 Some of those afflicted can still lead normal lives with productive jobs and active social lives, but be constantly internally struggling with worry and distress.

 You may suffer from GAD if you experience the following symptoms: